osxmidi/LinVst/README.md

 LinVst-Linux32bit-only.zip contains makefiles for Linux 32bit only systems.

-A -no-pie option might be needed for the linvstconvert and linvstconvert tree utilities icons.
+A -no-pie option might be needed on some systems for the linvstconvert and linvstconverttree utilities icons to appear.